-MESOAMERICAN FERRITCRIAL FUND of the Mesoamerican Alliance of Peoples and Forests
+of the Mesoamerican Alliance of Peoples and Forests

+We are an alternative financial mechanism, managed directly by Indigenous Peoples and local communities, that is, by those who live and sustain the last great forests and natural territories in six countries of Mesoamerica.
 We were born as an initiative of the Mesoamerican Alliance of Peoples and Forests (AMPB), formed by indigenous and local community organizations that live in different territories and tropical forests of the region.

-Rationale A study by Rainforest Foundation Norway, in 2021 confirmed that less than 1% of global climate finance reached indigenous peoples and local communities in the global south in the last ten years.
+Rationale A study by Rainforest Foundation Norway1, in 2021 confirmed that less than 1% of global climate finance2 reached indigenous peoples and local communities in the global south in the last ten years.
 This is not news to us, as we have directly experienced the fact that little international climate and nature protection funding has reached our local Mesoamerican communities.
 For this reason, we expressed our concern during the Global Climate Change Conference in Paris in 2015 (COP21) and, previously, at COP20 in Lima.
-In addition, we decided to take action and created our ownMesoamerican Territorial Fund.
-1. 2021.
-Rainforest Foundation Norway.
-Falling Short: Donor funding for Indigenous Peoples and local communities to secure tenure rights and manage forests in tropical countries (2011-2020).
-2. ODA/Asistencia Oficial para el Desarrollo.
+In addition, we decided to take action and created our ownMesoamerican Territorial Fund. ^{1.
+2021.} Rainforest Foundation Norway.
+Falling Short: Donor funding for Indigenous Peoples and local communities to secure tenure rights and manage forests in tropical countries (2011-2020). ^{2.} ODA/Asistencia Oficial para el Desarrollo.
 Our goal We seek to contribute to the protection of biodiversity, the fight against climate change and the degradation of nature.
 We promote the strengthening of: